OfficeDev/office-js-docs-pr/docs/outlook/add-mobile-support.md

 ---
-title: Add mobile support to an Outlook add-in
+title: Add support for add-in commands in Outlook on mobile devices
-description: Learn how to add support for Outlook on mobile devices including how to update the add-in manifest and change your code for mobile scenarios, if necessary. ms.date: 10/17/2022 ms.localizationpriority: medium
+description: Learn how to add support for Outlook on mobile devices including how to update the add-in manifest and change your code for mobile scenarios, if necessary. ms.date: 07/06/2023 ms.localizationpriority: medium
 ---